lacaux-gerome/hetic-w2-p2019-09/README.md

 ### Installation

  1. Clone the repository.
  2. Run "yarn install" or "npm install" (better yarn).
-3. Run "yarn run dev" it will load a localhost:3000 in your virtual machine.
+ 3. Before strart the coding

+### In dev env

-Please do not commit node_modules and check your gitignore before.
+Please **do not commit node_modules** and check your gitignore before.

-### In prod
+Run

+> yarn run dev

-1. Run "gulp default" to start the watcher.
-Compil Es6, SCSS, PUG and img from src to dist file.
+to start the watcher.

+	 1. Compil Es6
+	 2. SCSS
+	 3. PUG
+	 4. Img

+From src to

+> /dist

+### Git

+Pull everytime before push and try to be clear in your commit.
+We are 3 dev don't have hesitation to make a sentence to explain what and why you changed the code.

 ### Usefull links